 The per capita income in Waukee in 2018 was $46,927, which is wealthy relative to Iowa and the nation.
 This equates to an annual income of $187,708 for a family of four.

 Waukee is a somewhat ethnically-diverse city.
 The people who call Waukee home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Waukee residents report their race to be White, followed by Asian.
-Important ancestries of people in Waukee include Irish, English, Norwegian, and Swedish.
+Important ancestries of people in Waukee include German, Irish, English, Norwegian, and Dutch.

 The most common language spoken in Waukee is English.
-Other important languages spoken here include Arabic and Spanish.
+Other important languages spoken here include Spanish and Arabic.